CreateAPI/CreateAPI/README.md

 ## Adding Specs

-If you are using CreateAPI and want your spec to be part of the regression testing - add it to GenerateTest with your configuration.
+If you are using CreateAPI and want your spec to be part of the regression testing - open a PR adding it to `GenerateTests` test suite and provide your configuration.

 ## OpenAPI Support

-Create API supports
+The following features are not suppored (yet):

 - External References
 - `allowReserved` and `allowEmptyValue` option in query parameters
 - `spaceDelimited`, `pipeDelimited`, and `deepObject` query parameters `style` values, form encoding only supports primitive types

+Upcoming:

+- An improved way to generate patch parameters.
+Support for [JSON Patch](http://jsonpatch.com).
+- OpenAPI 3.1 support.